 In fact, it could actually be damaging.
 And I could relate.

-When I was younger, I was pushed very heavily to go into certain career fields based off of advice from many elders/peers.
+When I was younger, I was pushed very heavily to go into certain career fields based on advice from many elders/peers.
 So I did.
-And after graduation I realized I hated working in all of those career fields with a passion.
+And after graduation, I realized I hated working in all of those career fields with a passion.

 And in my heart, I always knew I’d hate those career fields.
-The prospects of that kind of work always made me imagine running the other direction.
-But I trusted the ‘wisdom’ and did it anyway.
+The prospects of that kind of work always made me imagine running in the other direction.
+But I trusted the ‘wisdom’ and did it, anyway.
 Which was a mistake.

 Luckily, I’ve since turned that around and found something I do enjoy.
 But I can only fathom how many other people fall for the advice trap, either in a big case such as mine, or something as small as dieting tactics.